ixion-spacecat/ixions-realm/src/sonic-reimagined.md

 A few interesting notes:
 - In the title screen, the word Hedgehog is misspelled, however we can see from the eraser mark that I tried to correct the spelling by adding a "D".
-- I drew exactly one picture from each zone, with the exception of "Sky Chase Zone" which is only one act.
+- I drew exactly one picture from each zone (not counting the short Sky Chase Zone).
 - The title for Chemical Plant doesn't fit on the page.
 I did a much better job with the title of Metropolis Zone later on.
 - I started off freehanding the characters, but later moved on to using stencils to have more control over the shapes.
 This gives the characters a very geometric look that I haven't seen in any other Sonic Game.

 I also drew sonic from a few other games.
 Here's a screen from sonic 1 where sonic has just picked up a shield.
-It's partially colored.

 {% gallery "sonic-1-drawings" %}
 {% galleryImage "/img/art-sonic-1-shield.jpg", "Sonic standing with a shield near a swinging platform in Green Hill zone" %}